jss367/jss367.github.io/_posts/2021-05-02-eval-on-unbalanced-datasets.md

     recall :  0.6869999766349792

-In the balanced one, the dog model has higher recall but lower precision.
-It also has higher accuracy, but that's much closer between the models.
+Based on the balanced test set, the dog model has much higher recall but lower precision.
+It also has higher accuracy, but it's very close.
 Let's look at the F1 scores.

 ```python